 Meaning and Origin

 Busch comes from German Busch, meaning bush, thicket, or wooded growth.
 As a surname, it likely identified someone who lived near a notable patch of brush, a small wood, or a place known by that feature.
+In older village life, such landmarks were useful because they distinguished households before modern street addresses and standardized civil records.

 It belongs to the German surname group formed from landscape features, local descriptions, and house or place names.